newresu/fit-tnt/README.md

 This method is more likely to succeed and be useful on the following conditions:

-- Speed: best on square or tall matrices, less on wide matrices.
+- **Speed**: best on tall matrices (rows/cols > 10).
+For wide matrices the PseudoInverse method is best.
+[See comparison.](#comparison-tnt-vs-pseudo-inverse).
-- Accuracy: it's much more likely to converge if the matrices are normalized.
+- **Accuracy**: normalizing the data is likely to reduce error, but in many cases it's not needed.

+For numerical issues, please include some example or link to a file.

 ## Install and Use